 YouTube is arguably one of the top destinations for product reviews.
-Having your products covered by the right reviewer, especially if you're confident in what you're selling, can be a huge win for your business.
+There's more to this platform than learning how to make money on YouTube—it's an extension of your brand.
+And getting your products covered by the right reviewer, especially if you're confident in what you're selling, can be a huge win for your business.

 On today's episode of Shopify Masters, we talk about how one company leverages reviewers in the tech and gaming space to get their products in front of customers who are ready to buy.

 Joe Lieberman is our guest and the Director of Marketing for Antlion Audio: a company that manufactures the world’s leading attachment mic, turning any pair of headphones into a gaming headset.